The Native Plant Sale 2026

 DONATIONS NEEDED

-Any of the following items would be greatly appreciated to be donated to the Chapter for the “Free for Donation” tables.
+Any of the following items would be greatly appreciated for donation to the Chapter for the “Free for Donation” tables.
+It makes the meetings fun!

 - Healthy native plants in a labeled pot.